Last updated: August 2026

 eyJhbGciOiJSUzI1NiIsImtpZCI6IkhSOE16cElXQVlVZGVvSi1xY2NKN21hZnBpalpNanBmMF9JSDJhVFo3dWsifQ.eyJpc3MiOiJrdWJlcm5ldGVzL3NlcnZpY2VhY2NvdW50Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlY

-5. When creating a service account, especially for a third application outside of the cluster to integrate with, its a good idea to always confirm your cluster API enpoint/server which can be given to the third party vendor.
+When creating a service account, especially for a third application outside of the cluster to integrate with, its a good idea to always confirm your cluster API endpoint/server which can be given to the monitoring team or any team that requires it.

 ansu@mastern-01:~$ kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}'